 Chaitra Navratri 2021

 Vasant Navratri or Chaitra Navratri begins on Pratipada, Tuesday, April 13 and ends on Navami, Wednesday, April 21.
 Navratri Paran day is on Thursday, April 22

 People observe two Gupt Navratri for performing Puja, Mantra Siddhi, and chanting Mantra secretly to please Goddess.

 The first Gupt Navratri is Magh Gupt Navratri commences in the Magh Maas.
-Magh Gupt Navratri begins on Magh Shukla Paksha Pratipada.
-This Gupt Navratri starts on Saturday, 25th January 2020; ends on Thursday, 3rd February 2020,
+Magh Gupt Navratri begins on Magh Shukla Paksha Pratipra.

 The other Gupt Navratri is observed in Ashadha Maas.
-Ashadha Gupt Navratri begins on Ashadha Shukla Paksha Pratipada(Purnima).
-This Gupt Navratri will begin on Wednesday, 22nd June 2020 and end on 28th June 2020, Durgashtami.
+Ashadha Gupt Navratri begins on Ashadha Shukla Paksha Pratipada(Purnima.A Ashadh Navratri begins on Sunday, July 11 and ends on Sunday, July 18.